RumbleWikis/BGTDWiki/README.md

   * For everything cool in Lua

 ### JetBrains Editors
 The project contains an `.idea` folder for JetBrains IDEs.
-Currently experimental.
+At the moment experimental.

 ### JetBrains Plugins
 * [Deno](https://plugins.jetbrains.com/plugin/14382-deno) by JetBrains s.r.c.